summit999/Sleep-Health-Lifestyle-Power-Bi-Dashboard/README.md

 ## 🚀 How to Use
 1. Clone the repository.
 2. Open the `.pbix` file in Power BI Desktop.
 3. Explore the interactive dashboards using slicers and filters.
+4. Alternatively, Open the `.pdf` file to instantly check it out.

 ---